n-at-han-k/jekyll-tailwind-stimulus/README.md

 This is a barebones project to run jekyll with tailwind on GitHub Pages.

+# KNOWN ISSUES
+There is currently an issue with `jekyll-importmap` see the repo `n-at-han-k/jekyll-importmap` for more details.

 ## Usage
 This repo is available as a GitHub template.